photomattmills/penumbra-code/readme.md

 Note that I have no association with Mr. Sloan, other than being a fan.
 I'm building this so I can do some cryptanalysis of the cypher; I think that as described in the book it wouldn't take much to break.
 I feel like 500 years of codebreaking effort would probably crack anything but a one time pad; Almost any cypher that's over 100 years old has already been cracked, sometimes Multiple ways (I'm thinking of vignere, but there are many examples).

 ####todo

+write some tests to confirm that things are working

 reorganize & refactor methods in module PenumbraEncoding

-write a decryption method that uses a given key

 gemspec & gem creation